neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 ##### The Add Ethernet Device...
 Window Does Not Show The Surface

-When you select the <b>Add Ethernet Device...</b> option in the <b>Add new...</b> controller window, V-Control Pro monitors a network to detect if a surface is available.
+When you select the `Add Ethernet Device...` option in the `Add new...` controller window, V-Control Pro monitors a network to detect if a surface is available.
 If no surface is seen, you will need to check a few things:

 * Is the [Ethernet LED Indicator](#ethernet-led) active on the surface?
 * Is the Ethernet port enabled in the computer?